sayandev/deep-reinforcement-learning/p2_continuous-control/Report.md

 The DDPG agent took 102 Episodes to achieve the average rewards of 30.13 in approximately 1 hour 45 minutes.
 ![Score][image2]
+In the screenshot of the trained DDPG agents we can see thay are pretty well in tracing the moving target location for all 20 arms.
+![TrainedAgentUnityScreenshot][image6]